 - Most luxurious sleep mask: Blissy Silk Sleep Mask

-- Most soothing sleep mask: Manta Sleep Manta COOL Mask
+- Most soothing sleep mask: Manta Sleep COOL Mask

-Sleep masks are more than an accessory for rockstars and 20th-century prima donnas.
-While they’ve gone in and out of vogue, sleep masks are also a practical addition to your night routine.
-They can help block out light and help improve your sleep.
+Sleep masks are more than an accessory for rock stars and 20th-century prima donnas.
+While they have gone in and out of vogue, sleep masks are a practical addition to your night routine.
+They can help block out light and improve your sleep.

 There are a lot of different options out there, though — many with extra features that can offer additional benefits.
-We picked the best sleep masks out there, so read on to find out which could be the right fit for you to finally get some quality shut-eye.
+We picked the best sleep masks out there, so read on to find out which may be the right fit for you.

 Here are the criteria we found most important when choosing a sleep mask: